Smartsheet Pros and Cons 2026: Is It Actually Worth the Money?

 Does Smartsheet have a free plan in 2026?

-Technically yes, but it's heavily restricted — one user, two editors, minimal features.
-Think of it as an extended trial more than an actual free tier.
-If free access matters, Asana's free plan (up to 10 users) is meaningfully more useful.
+Technically yes, but it's heavily restricted — one user, two editors, and minimal features.
+Think of it as an extended trial rather than a real free tier.
+If free access is a genuine priority, Asana's free plan (which supports up to 10 users) is meaningfully more useful.

 Is Smartsheet good for small businesses?

-It can work, but pricing makes it tough for teams under ten people with basic workflows.
-Here's the math: the Business plan — where useful features actually live — runs ~$19/user/month.
-Ten users means $2,280/year before extras.
-Small businesses should seriously compare Monday.com and Asana before committing.
+It can be, but the pricing makes it a tough sell for teams under ten people with straightforward workflows.
+Here's the math: the Business plan — where the most useful features actually live — runs ~$19/user/month.
+Ten users means $2,280/year before you've added a single extra.
+Small businesses should seriously compare against Monday.com and Asana before committing.

 How steep is the Smartsheet learning curve?

-Basic grid and task management are accessible within a day or two, especially if your team has spreadsheet experience.
-Advanced features — cross-sheet formulas, dashboards, API integrations, WorkApps — are a different beast and need real investment.
-Budget for training time, or find someone willing to become an internal Smartsheet champion.
-Without that person, implementations stall.
+The basic grid and task management features are accessible within a day or two, especially if your team has spreadsheet experience.
+The advanced stuff — cross-sheet formulas, dashboard building, API integrations, WorkApps — is a different story and requires real investment.
+Budget for training time, or figure out whether you have someone willing to become an internal Smartsheet champion.
+Without that person, implementations tend to stall.

 Is Smartsheet secure enough for enterprise use?

-Yes, completely.
+Yes, full stop.
 Smartsheet holds SOC 2 Type II and ISO 27001 certifications and is GDPR compliant.
-Enterprise plans add SSO, advanced permissions, audit trails, and encryption at rest and in transit.
+Enterprise plans add SSO, advanced user permissions, audit trails, and data encryption at rest and in transit.
 It's a credible, well-documented choice for regulated industries including healthcare, finance, and government.

 How does Smartsheet's AI compare to competitors in 2026?

-Still playing catch-up, but improving.
-Smartsheet's AI features — formula generation, timeline risk flagging, content summarization — are genuinely useful.
-Monday.com and Asana both have AI assistants that are at least comparable, sometimes more polished.
-This moves fast across the industry, so expect the gap to narrow through 2026.
+Still catching up, but improving fast.
+Smartsheet's AI features — formula generation, timeline risk flagging, content summarization — are genuinely useful, but Monday.com and Asana both have AI assistants that are at least comparable and in some cases more polished.
+This is a fast-moving area across the whole industry, so expect the gap to close through 2026.
 Worth watching but not a dealbreaker either way.

 Can Smartsheet replace Microsoft Excel?

-For structured project tracking and collaboration?
-Yes — it actually does it better than Excel because it adds real-time collaboration, automations, and dashboards on top of the familiar grid.
+For structured project tracking and collaboration, yes — it actually does it better than Excel because it adds real-time collaboration, automations, and dashboards on top of the familiar grid.
 For pure data analysis, financial modeling, or complex calculations?
-Excel is still stronger and probably always will be.
-The two aren't really competitors.
-Many teams run both and sync data between them, which is an elegant setup honestly.
+Excel is still the stronger tool and probably always will be.
+The two aren't really competitors; many teams run both and sync data between them, which is honestly a pretty elegant setup.